ouspg/trytls/runners/trytls/README.md

 ## Bundles

-A test bundle is a collection of tests specialized for some protocol/situation ("just a plain TLS handshake", "an HTTPS server", ...).
+A test bundle is a collection of tests specialized for some protocol/situation ("an HTTPS server", "an IMAP server", ...).
 In practice a test bundle is just a named list of tests to be run.
-As an example see [`bundles/handshake.py`](./bundles/handshake.py).
+As an example see [`bundles/https.py`](./bundles/https.py).

 The bundles are registered as `setuptools` entrypoints.